Ass. jur. - Second State Examination in Law, Free State of Bavaria (Germany).

 S.S.D. - École biblique et archéologique française de Jérusalem and Université de Fribourg

 Dissertation: "Behold King Solomon.
 A Symbolic-Diachronic Reading of Song 3:6-11 and 4:12-5:1

 Dr. Heereman was born and raised in a devout Catholic family in Germany.
-Originally trained as a lawyer, Dr. Heereman experienced a deep conversion experience at the 1997 World Youth Day.
-This conversion led her to discern a vocation as a lay woman “celibate for the sake of the kingdom of heaven” and also led her to theological studies so as to “consecrate [her] life to the study and teaching of the Word of God”.
-She received an STB from the Pontifical Gregorian University, an SSL from the Pontifical Biblical Institute, and the very rare SSD from the École biblique et archéologique française de Jérusalem and the Université de Fribourg.
-Her doctoral thesis “Behold King Solomon on the Day of His Wedding”: A Symbolic-Diachronic Reading of Song 3:6-11 and 4:12-5:1 has been heralded by scholars as a profound contribution to scholarship on the Song of Songs.
-Expressing her excitement about teaching at St. Patrick’s, Dr. Heereman writes: “In particular, I desire to open up the treasures of the Scriptures to future priests so that their ministry might be rooted in the Word of God as the living source of their life and preaching.
+Originally trained to become a lawyer, she experienced a deep encounter with the Lord which led her to discern a vocation as a lay woman celibate for the sake of the kingdom.
+She received two years of spiritual formation and attended the ICPE school of Evangelization in India, Banglore, which eventually led her to theological studies so as to consecrate her life to the study and teaching of the Word of God.
+She received an STB from the Pontifical Gregorian University, an SSL from the Pontifical Biblical Institute, and the SSD from the École biblique et archéologique française de Jérusalem on and the Université de Fribourg.
+During and after her doctoral studies she lectured at the Collège des Bernhardins, Paris, and the Pontifical Biblical Institute, Rome as a visiting professor.
+Explaining her discernment to join St. Patrick’s faculty, Dr. Heereman writes: “In particular, I desire to open up the treasures of the Scriptures to future priests so that their ministry might be rooted in the Word of God as the living source of their life and preaching.
 I am deeply committed to the Church’s desire to make ‘the study of the sacred page the very soul of theology’ (DV 24).”

 “Thy Kingdom Come!” principal address at the “Annual Spring Thomistic Circles Conference.
 Our Father: Prayer and Theology”, in Washington DC, March 25, 2022.